bhilv/SecPol2025/README.md

 }
 ```
 # Common Mistakes
-1. If you ever confused on how to format or set up your chapter, please examine the AUP/GRC policies to examine the proper document preamble/formatting options.
+1. If you are ever confused on how to format or set up your chapter, please examine my AUP/GRC policies to examine the proper document preamble/formatting options.
 This will ensure that your document is able to be compiled correctly.
 2. Avoid adding packages, \begin{document}, \end{document}, or anything of the sort that affects the entirety of the document.
 3. If you have images, or require the addition of packages, inform me via a dm, the official group chat, or school discord channels.